KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 (conf-async)=
 [`async`](conf-async)

-Type: Boolean, Default value: True, Available since: 1.6
+Type: Boolean, Default value: True

 This option enables the asynchronous mode of operation, where the source code update and the build process will be performed in parallel,